contact@consultdmw.com

 2002, 2003 and 2004 saw significant additional development of the System as it grew to be a key business tool relied upon by the client for the function of this aspect of their business.
 This further development included upgrading from Access 97 to Access 2003.

-In 2017, the client agreed with DMW that continuing on an ad-hoc basis no longer suited both parties.
-DMW assisted the client in appointing a company to continue caring for the System
+In 2017 the client and I agreed that continuing on an ad-hoc basis no longer suited both parties: I assisted in appointing a company to continue caring for the System on a 24/7 basis.

-The management reports present summaries of historic, current and predicted future activity, from different viewpoints of the business.
+The Management Reports present summaries of historic, current and predicted future activity, from different business perspectives.

-Users responsible for the input and upkeep of records have administrative reports in support of their efforts.
+Users responsible for the input and upkeep of records have support in their efforts through Administrative Reports.

-Both management and administrative reporting include outputs to Excel.
-These outputs are available to those who want to perform their own what-ifs knowing they will not be causing harm to primary data.
+The output to Excel reports make data available to those who want to perform their own what-ifs knowing they will not compromising the primary data.

 “If you count all your assets you always show a profit.”